wabarr/exambuilder/readme.md

 ### Styles

 If a file named `reference.docx` exists in `dir` then the styles in this document will be applied to the output files.
 Read more on the `pandoc` documentation for details on how this works.

+### Images

+There is rudimentary support for images.
+Just include a relative file path in the `image` block in your YAML file for the question you want to provide an image for.
+This file is expected to be found in an `images/` subdirectory of `dir`, and will produce an error if not found.
+The image will be included before the associated question in the resulting document.